best privacy and security apps (1)

 Protect your privacy with a prepaid card

-You can also use prepaid cards to safely buy from thousands of merchants both online and in-store, as well as through PayPal.
-It means you can shop safely while knowing that your bank account and financial details are fully protected.
+You can also use prepaid cards to safely buy from thousands of online and in-store merchants, as well as through PayPal.
+It means you can shop safely while knowing your bank account and financial details are fully protected.

-Getsby offers two types of virtual card: our reloadable Virtual Green Card and our disposable Virtual Black card.
+Getsby offers two types of virtual cards: our reloadable Virtual Green Card and our disposable Virtual Black card.

 Virtual Green Card